Boy Scout blazes a trail to fight blood disorders

 The national Centers for Disease Control and Prevention reports between 100-299 males in Maine are hemophiliacs, but the CDC does not have data for women, who contract the disease less often.

-For more severe forms of the disease, patients can experience “break out” bleeding, meaning they bleed through their skin without any apparent injury or cause.
+For more severe forms of the disease, patients can experience “break through” bleeding, meaning they bleed without any apparent injury or cause.
 Still, with treatment, patients can often be more active.

 “I have access to factor medication while most people with hemophilia in developing countries do not,” Addison said.
 “I am living a normal life.”